gotouerina/ComTools/README.md

 5. Estimate convegent sites thourgh alignment results.

+## Denpendencies

+Perl, version > 5.32.1

+##  Preparing Input Files

+First we need a MAF format alignment file. you can generate it using lastz, lastal or cactus (cactus recommanded).

+For lastal, you could read my previous published pipeline (https://github.com/gotouerina/Comparative-genomics-script/wiki/03.LASTAL-Alignment-Pipeline).

+For lastz, please check the manual.

+For cactus, you should follow the instruction of official manual, and extract Maf format file from HAL format file using cactus-hal2maf

+Parameters, for example, "--refGenome $YourRefGenome --chunkSize 500000  --dupeMode single --noAncestors"

+## Filter the MAF format file

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools), there is no paper published in this stage, but are prepared to publish on Bioaxiv in future.